hgy59/docker-centos7-headless-installation/README.md

 Download the original iso file(s).

 ## Running
-Provide the folder with the source iso files and a folder for the targets as volumes.
+Provide the folder with the source iso file(s) and a folder for the targets as volumes.

 ```